ArnoldSouza/databricks-genie-teams-copilot-m365/docs/azure-deployment.md

 - Azure CLI 2.77.0 authenticated (`az login`)
 - Python 3.13.7.

-> ⚠️ Attention: This procedure is not compatible with Windows, only Unix OS (mac OS/Linux/WSL - Windows Subsystem for Linux)
+> ⚠️ Attention: This procedure is not compatible with Windows, only with Unix OS (mac OS/Linux/WSL - Windows Subsystem for Linux)

 ## Steps

 Move to `infra` folder, change values in `terraform.tfvars`, execute terraform project.

-The `terraform.tfvars` file should have the values mentioned in [this section](###-details-about-terraform-variables).
+The `terraform.tfvars` file should have the values mentioned in [this section](####details-about-terraform-variables-input).

 Once variables are filled, then execute the CLI:
 ```bash